groupserver/gs.group.member.canpost/README.txt

     because rules can be mixed and matched by different group-types.
 By using ZCML the mixing-and-matching can be done with very little Python code.

+..  [#NotificationViewlets] The Cannot Post notification contains each
+    viewlet in two forms: the normal HTML version, and a plain-text version, which the notification generates from the HTML.